Home

 How does “Mad Max: Fury Road” explore the themes of objectification and humanity?

-What’s So Unique About the Art Direction in “The Grand Budapest Hotel”?
+What’s the Significance Behind the Three Different Aspect Ratios in “The Grand Budapest Hotel”?

 Why Does HAL Breakdown and Become Hostile to Humans in “2001”?